Skip to content

 What is Thermal Desorption?

-STT’s facility uses thermal desorption as its treatment method.
+Thermal desorption is a method used to treat contaminated soil.
 The following information comes from the Environmental Protection Agency’s (EPA) A Citizen’s Guide to Thermal Desorption:

 Thermal desorption removes organic contaminants from soil by heating them in a machine called a "thermal desorber."
 This evaporates the contaminants.
 Evaporation changes the contaminants into gases and separates them from the solid material.